DaanDeMeyer/reproc/README.md

 child process arguments as an array of UTF-8 strings we have to allocate memory to convert the array into a single UTF-16 string on Windows.

-The C code of reproc uses the standard `malloc` and `free` functions to allocate and free memory.
+The reproc C code uses the standard `malloc` and `free` functions to allocate and free memory.
 However, providing support for custom allocators should be straightforward.
 If you need them, please open an issue.

 #### C++ API

-To avoid having to include reproc.h in reproc.hpp we have to forward declare the `reproc` struct in the `Reproc` class of the C++ wrapper.
+To avoid having to include reproc.h in reproc.hpp (the C++ API header) we have to forward declare the `reproc` struct in the `Reproc` class of the C++ wrapper.
 This means each instance of the `Reproc` class comes with at least one allocation in its constructor to allocate memory for the `reproc` struct.

 Aside from this, we can divide the methods of the `Reproc` class in two
 categories: